 As you can see in the figure above, I’ve highlighted these 3 elements.
 I also added some classes to these elements to make life easier.
 This is optional.

 Now we need to start coding.
-Open up your JS file that you write custom code in, again this will change depending upon how your theme is set up.
+Open up the JS file that you write custom code in.
+Again, this will change depending on how your theme is set up.
 For the sake of this tutorial, I created a custom.js and enqueued it.

 Surprisingly, that is all we need to do to get the basic functionality set up.
 This should be enough to get your blog working with default functionality.